raphael-group/LAML/README.md

 [examples/example1/priors.csv](https://github.com/raphael-group/LAML/tree/laml/examples/example1/priors.csv).

 **Not recommended** We also accept [Python-pickled files](https://docs.python.org/3/library/pickle.html#data-stream-format), as this is the indel prior output format for [Cassiopeia](https://cassiopeia-lineage.readthedocs.io/en/latest/notebooks/reconstruct.html).
 We print a warning if the keys of the pickled prior dictionary do not match the site names in your provided character matrix file.

+Note that if the mutation priors are provided, we let this define the alphabet of possible edits for each target site.

 ### The output prefix and verbose option
 The user can change the output prefix using `-o`.
 The default prefix is `LAML_output`.
 The software can be run in verbose mode using `-v`.